-There are a variety of other accommodations that most overlook when planning their travels to Ireland.
+There are a variety of alternative accommodations in Ireland that most overlook when planning their travels.
 These places are often less expensive and more culturally immersive than their traditional counter parts.

 Hostels are broadly known for rowdy backpackers, sleepless nights and cheap accommodations.
 While this all may true at some locations, hostels can be fantastic places to spend the night.

 Most have a variety of room types for you to choose from, including private rooms with a bathroom ensuite, large male or female only rooms, or co-ed dorms.